Private rental licensing

 Firstly, it’s important to realise there are several different types of private rental licensing (we’ll come to those shortly).
 And secondly, there’s great scope for confusion because some of the licensing is mandatory and uniform across a whole country.
 Other types of licensing are up to local authorities to introduce, and some have, and some haven’t.

 So, even though licensing is a useful tool for private renters, because it sets a minimum standard for landlords to achieve, the overall picture is complex.
-Some areas have little licensing, and some have a lot.
+Moreover, some areas have little licensing, and some have a lot.

 As if that wasn’t complicated enough, Scotland, Wales and Northern Ireland have mandatory landlord registers, but England does not yet have one.
-Meanwhile, the Renters Rights Act, being implemented in phases over the next 18 months or so, will bring new licensing requirements to England.
-However, it will not apply to the rest of the UK.
+Meanwhile, the Renters’ Rights Act implementation roadmap says England’s new Private Rented Sector Database will begin rolling out from late 2026.
+This is separate from local council licensing schemes.
+However, it will create a new national register for landlords and rental properties in England.
+It will not apply to the rest of the UK.

 It’s messy and can be immensely difficult to get right.
 I’ll try to wade through this porridge and explain what applies where.